 The Consumer Financial Protection Bureau notes that a DTI at or below about 43% is a common threshold for many loans, with a lower ratio giving you more room.
 So a buyer with a 760 score but heavy monthly debts can be more constrained than a 680 buyer who is nearly debt-free.
 To see how income and debts set your ceiling, read how much income you need to buy a house in Las Vegas, and when you're ready to show sellers you're serious, learn the difference between pre-approval vs. pre-qualification.

-How to raise your score before you apply
+How can you raise your credit score before you apply?

-If you're a few points shy of the next tier — or below 620 entirely — a focused effort over a couple of months can move your number more than most buyers expect.
+A credit score just below a tier line — or below 620 entirely — can move with a focused effort over a couple of months, more than most buyers expect.
 These are the levers that matter most.

 - Pay down revolving balances.
 Credit utilization (how much of your card limits you're using) is one of the largest score factors.
 Getting balances under ~30% of the limit — ideally under 10% — can lift a score quickly.